SEMICeu/STR-AP/prototype/3. Testing/Postman/README.md

 Select the collection JSON file to import.

 - **Import the Environment:**
-Go to "Manage Environments" (the gear icon in the top-right).
 Click "Import" and select the environment JSON file.

 - **Set Up Personal Credentials:**
-After importing the environment, go to "Manage Environments".
+After importing the environment, go to "Environments".
 Edit the imported environment and replace placeholder values with actual credentials.

 - **After importing the collection, please do not forget to add your personal environment by adding it on top right**